 - All employees involved in the grievance process must maintain confidentiality. - This policy covers all Westminster City Council employees. - Employees can be accompanied by a colleague or trade union official at all stages of this process. - Employees should raise a grievance within 3 months of the 'incident' having happened. - Grievances submitted will be assumed to have been made in good faith.
-In the event of spurious or malicious complaints/allegations being made by employees, such employees may be subject to disciplinary action. - Employees are advised to speak to their manager, trade union representative, HR advisor or the council's confidential Employee Assistance Programme if they need further support.
+In the event of spurious or malicious complaints/allegations being made by employees, such employees may be subject to disciplinary action. - All meetings/appeals under this policy may take place in an agile way.
+If a meeting is to take place virtually then please refer to Guidance Note - Virtual Meetings. - Employees are advised to speak to their manager, trade union representative, HR advisor or the council's confidential Employee Assistance Programme if they need further support.